Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

 While there is a rigorous definition of index for a general \Cs-correspondence \cite{MR2085108}, due to its technical nature, here, we shall only give a rough sketch that will be sufficient for our purposes.
-Below, we phrase this in terms of the index for inclusions that we introduced above. \begin{rmk} Let $X$ be a finite index bimodule over $A$ with $M(A)\cap A^{\prime}=\IC$, then $X$ is \textbf{faithful} (i.e. the left action $\phi_{X}\colon A\to \End(X_A)$ is faithful) and \textbf{proper} (i.e. $\phi_{X}(A)\subset \CPT(X_{A})$) \cite[Theorem 2.22, Corollary 2.28]{MR2085108}.
-As in \cite[Corollary 2.29]{MR2085108}, we have a conditional expectation of finite Watatani index.
-Conversely, suppose $X$ is a faithful proper right \Cs-correspondence with the left action $\phi_{X}$.
-If there is a conditional expectation $E_{X}\colon\CPT(X_A)\to \phi_{X}(A)$ of finite Pimsner-Popa index, then $X$ has a left \Cs-correspondence structure with the following left inner product:
+Below, we phrase this in terms of the index for inclusions that we introduced above. \begin{rmk} Let $X$ be a finite-index bimodule over $A$ with $M(A)\cap A^{\prime}=\IC$, then $X$ is \textbf{faithful} (i.e. the left and right actions of $A$ on $X$ are faithful) and \textbf{proper} (i.e. $\phi_{X}(A)\subset \CPT(X_{A})$) \cite[Theorem 2.22, Corollary 2.28]{MR2085108}.
+As in \cite[Corollary 2.29]{MR2085108}, we have a conditional expectation